- Mild to severe pain

 - Patient must be able to self-administer the medication (i.e. be alert and oriented and capable of following instructions)

-- Previous eye surgery, know allergy, significant head or chest trauma high clinical suspicion for pneumothorax or bowel obstruction.
+- Previous eye surgery within the last three months, know allergy, significant head or chest trauma high clinical suspicion for pneumothorax or bowel obstruction.

 - Connect Nitrous Oxide cylinder to regulator and turn on valve.

 - Connect the green O2 tubing to O2 supply line.

 - Open cylinder and ensure there is sufficient gas pressure

 Explain he procedure to the patient